Erudika/scoold/README.md

 ## Deploying Scoold under a specific context path

-To deploy Scoold at a different path instead of the root path, set `para.context_path = "/newpath`.
+To deploy Scoold at a different path instead of the root path, set `scoold.context_path = "/newpath`.
 The default value for this setting is blank, meaning Scoold will be deployed at the root directory.

 ## Migrating from one Para deployment to another